 - What problems does the software project aim to address and solve?

-- What are the main tasks?
+- What are the main tasks and feature prioritization?

 - Which is the functionality chosen to address the problem?

 - What is the estimated time to complete the project/sprints?

 - What are the milestones, deadlines, deliverables, dependencies, and change requests?

 - Who are the ones involved in the project?

 - What are the responsibilities of each team member and their role in system integration?

 - How is the quality measured?
 What are the quality metrics and quality assurance procedures?